coderefinery/DEPRECATED-software-licensing/talk.md

   distinguishes your press from others (.blue[Ownership]).

 <!-- Printing press was the reason copyright was necessary in the first place.
-Before the printing press copying anything was manual labour and the cost of copies was mainly in the act of copying.
+Before the printing press copying anything was manual labor and the cost of copies was mainly in the act of copying.
 After the printing press copying became so simple that it was no longer a major cost: there was money left over and the question was should it go all to the printer or some also to the writer.